BigOpe/M_pulcherrima_phenotype_prediction/README.md

 Genomic analyses are exploratory and not used as predictors in machine‑learning models.

+---

-📬 Contact
+## 📬 Contact

-For questions or collaboration inquiries:
+For questions or collaboration inquiries, please contact:

-Opeyemi Adesuyi
+**Opeyemi Adesuyi**
 Bioinformatics and Molecular Biology Researcher
-Email: ofadesuyi@unite.it
+Email: [ofadesuyi@unite.it]